chendrak/EasyCards/Thunderstore/README.md

 If all else fails, feel free to swing by the [Rogue: Genesia Discord](https://discord.gg/WbrgtCaP4T) and ask there.

 ## Changelog

+#### 1.0.15

+* Update logic to support mod managers: EasyCards will now scan for `*.cards.json` in `BepInEx\plugins` subfolders.
+* Clean up directory structure
+* If a cards image can't be loaded, EasyCards will now assign the placeholder image by default
+* Updated this documentation with the changes

 #### 1.0.14